DavidCico/Design-of-an-evaporator-for-a-buoyant-two-phase-flow-cooling-loop-of-a-telecommunication-satellite/README.md

 	- number of passages of the tube inside component (if a component is present)

 <ul>
-<li><div align="justify">"Bibliography" directory contains 4 research papers in pdf format for some background on the equations implemented inside the code.</div></li>
+	<li><div align="justify">"<em>Bibliography</em>" directory contains 4 research papers in pdf format for some background on the equations implemented inside the code.</div></li>
-<li>"Example_plots" contains 2 figures that are shown below.</li>
+	<li>"<em>Example_plots</em>" contains 2 figures that are shown below.</li>
-<li><div align="justify">"Report.pdf" is the report of the project explaining the different equations used in the MATLAB code, and showing some of the results obtained under different conditions.</div></li>
+	<li><div align="justify">"<em>Report.pdf</em>" is the report of the project explaining the different equations used in the MATLAB code, and showing some of the results obtained under different conditions.</div></li>
 </ul>

 ### Running the program

 <p align="justify">To launch the program, it just requires to execute the script <b>main.m</b> on MATLAB.
-This is the main script of the code that regroups all the other subroutines, get the different data, plot the wanted curves, and write results in txt files.
+This is the main script of the code that regroups all the other subroutines, get the different data, plot the wanted curves, and write results in <em>txt</em> files.
 For good performance of the code, and if the geometry data and coolant properties need to be modified, then the same order of magnitude must be kept for the different parameters.</p>

 <p align="justify">After starting the program, a choice will be asked to the user, to know which type of simulation he is willing to run:</p>
 <ul>